 Both North Carolina and federal regulations state that a personal floatation device in serviceable condition and of appropriate size should be accessible for each person onboard a vessel.
 North Carolina requires anyone younger than 13 to wear an appropriate life vest when on a recreational vessel.
 Anyone riding a personal watercraft or being towed by one must also wear a Coast Guard-approved life vest.

-Personal Floatation Device Laws for Children
+PFD Laws for Children

 Types of Personal Floatation Devices (PDF)

 North Carolina Boating Checklist: Rules of the Water